sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 This gives it a time complexity of $$O(n)$$, but since sorting is a pre-requisite for this, the complexity will be $$O(n \log n)$$.

 We could remove the sorting step and directly employ a median finding algorithm such as [Quickselect](https://en.wikipedia.org/wiki/Quickselect), or something more complex such as [Median of medians](https://en.wikipedia.org/wiki/Median_of_medians).
-Assuming we use the stronger, median of medians, the recurrence relation in this case would be:
+Assuming we use the stronger, median of medians algorithm, the recurrence relation in this case would be:

 $$ T(n) = 2 \cdot T(\frac{n}{2}) + O(n)$$